epam/edp-jenkins-operator/README.md

 # Jenkins Operator

 Get acquainted with the Jenkins Operator and the installation process as well as the local development, and architecture scheme.

+:warning: Please refer to [EDP documentation](https://epam.github.io/edp-install/) to get the notion of the main concepts and guidelines.

 ## Overview

 Jenkins Operator creates, deploys and manages the EDP Jenkins instance, which is equipped with the necessary plugins, on Kubernetes and OpenShift.
 Also, Jenkins operator is responsible for creating Jenkins job's.

 There is an ability to customize the Jenkins instance and to check changes during the application creation.